Telehealth vs Telemedicine. What is the difference?

-The current times we are in are certainly unprecedented, and many accommodations have had to be made in order to allow necessary operations to continue on.
+The current times we are in are undoubtedly unprecedented, and many accommodations have had to be made to allow necessary operations to continue.
 Doctor’s appointments, therapy sessions, follow-up appointments, and intensive outpatient programs, or IOPs, have all been moved into the online space whenever possible to ensure the safety of everyone involved.
-Not only do these virtual appointments allow a higher level of safety to the medical professional and the patient, but it allows minimal contact with other individuals and patients, as well.
+Not only do these virtual appointments allow a higher level of safety to the medical professional and the patient, but they allow minimal contact with other individuals and patients, as well.
 The terms telemedicine and telehealth have become a common language for many of us these days, but what exactly is the difference between these two phrases, if there even is one?
 Today, we are going to discuss everything you need to know when it comes to the new world of telemedicine and telehealth.

 As we have just mentioned, telemedicine relates to a specific category of clinical services being provided to patients over some sort of telecommunication technology.
 Telehealth is a phrase that is representative of a much wider range of virtual health services that are not just clinical.
 Think of telehealth as the umbrella term for all things related to medical services that are administered via video technology.
 According to Health IT: “These include live-interactive videoconferencing, remote monitoring, store-and-forward imaging, and provider education.
 Many different types of care settings can benefit from telehealth technology.”

-Telemedicine falls under this umbrella, as it is the more precise description of medical assistance that is provided in this manner.
-Other services, such as the numerous ones we proudly provide to our patients at Lifescape recovery, fall much better under the scope of telehealth rather than telemedicine.
-Lifescape recovery utilizes telehealth to meet with clients for therapy sessions, to track progress, and for other necessary meetings and appointments.
+Telemedicine falls under this umbrella, as it is the more precise description of medical assistance provided in this manner.
+Other services, such as the numerous ones we proudly provide to our patients at Lifescape Recovery, fall much better under the scope of telehealth rather than telemedicine.
+Lifescape Recovery utilizes telehealth to meet with clients for therapy sessions, to track progress, and for other necessary meetings and appointments.

 Telehealth consists of these 4 basic methods: